marmelab/react-admin/docs/Actions.md

 Just like for the `withDataProvider`, you can associate side effects to a fetch action declaratively by setting the appropriate keys in the action `meta`.

 So the side effects will be declared in the action creator rather than in the component.
-For instance, to display a notification when the `COMMENT_APPROVE` action is sucessfully dispatched, add the `notification` meta:
+For instance, to display a notification when the `COMMENT_APPROVE` action is successfully dispatched, add the `notification` meta:

 ```diff
 // in src/comment/commentActions.js